apache/arrow/docs/source/cpp/dataset.rst

 Reading different file formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The above examples use Parquet files on local disk but the Dataset API
+The above examples use Parquet files on local disk, but the Dataset API
 provides a consistent interface across multiple file formats and filesystems.
 (See :ref:`cpp-dataset-cloud-storage` for more information on the latter.)
 Currently, Parquet, Feather / Arrow IPC, and CSV file formats are supported;